-As part of the overall review of executive compensation begun in 2009, and based on the history of prior equity grants, the Compensation Committee recommended, and the Board of Directors approved, a grant of incentive stock options and restricted stock units in February 2012 and 2013 to the named executive officers and other management employees.
+As part of their overall review of executive compensation, and based on the history of prior equity grants, the Compensation Committee recommended, and the Board of Directors approved, a grant of restricted stock units in February 2014 to the named executive officers and other management employees.

 The Company does not have a program, plan or practice to time equity awards, including option grants, to its executive officers or employees in coordination with the release of material non-public information.
 The grant date of long-term equity awards for our executive officers is the date of the Board of Directors meeting at which the award determinations are made.
-The exercise price of stock options issuable under the Company's 2005 Stock Incentive Plan is the closing price of the common stock as reported on the Nasdaq Global Select Market on the grant date.
+The exercise price of stock options issuable under the Company's 2005 Stock Incentive Plan (which was in effect until shareholder approval in April 2014 of the Company's 2014 Equity Incentive Plan) and the Company's 2014 Equity Incentive Plan (which became effective on June 24, 2014) is the closing price of the common stock as reported on the Nasdaq Global Select Market on the grant date.